Looking for the best beaches in Nashville? There are incredible beaches in the city where you can have a great beach day!

 Getting to the beach from the city center of Nashville takes about 25 minutes by car.

-Shutes Branch Access Area is where you find another great beach in Nashville.
+Shutes Branch Recreation Area is where you find another great beach in Nashville.

 From Nashville, it takes you about 25 minutes to reach this beach!